cepsdev/free-exi-proc/README.md

 - extends EXI significantly by providing a general framework for gammar based compression,
 - truely open.

-Truely open includes:
+The meaning of the term "truely open" includes:

-- opem source,
+- open as in *open source*,
-- and open architecture, i.e. the inner workings of the software are open for inspection and experimentation (complete executable spec in model/).
+- and open as in *open architecture*, i.e. the inner workings of the software are open for inspection and experimentation (complete executable spec in model/).

 ## Installation
 ### Requirements